IN THIS MODULE, TRUSTEES WILL EXPLORE:

 There is a strong collegial relationship between the chair and the members of the board.
 In electing a fellow trustee to this leadership position, they are placing confidence in the chair to facilitate the board in its work.
 They expect that the chair will:

-- provide leadership in the professional development of board members and ensure regular review of the effectiveness of the collective board;
+- provide leadership in the professional development of board members and ensure regular review of the effectiveness of the collective board (e.g., board self-assessment)

-- provide leadership in fostering positive relationships between the board and the director and senior staff, where appropriate.
+- where appropriate, provide leadership in fostering positive relationships between the board and the director and senior staff

-A key responsibility of the board of trustees is to represent the public’s voice in publicly funded education and incorporate the community’s vision in the board’s goals for student achievement.
+A key responsibility of the board of trustees is to represent the public’s voice in publicly funded education and incorporate the community’s vision in the board’s goals for student achievement and well-being.
 This relationship requires effective, transparent and accessible mechanisms for involving community members in advising the board as it makes policies and develops strategic plans.

-The Education Act requires a board to make its meetings public.
-The board of trustees can achieve the collective aim of promoting public understanding of and confidence in the school system by encouraging attendance at board meetings and highlighting the issues that will be under discussion.
-They can be proactive in letting the community know by a variety of communication means, including websites, if something particularly important or controversial is coming up.
-They can make background information available to the public and where appropriate, hold public information meetings.
-When the elected board proves itself to be a credible source for information about difficult issues, the public are more likely to listen when the board wants to share its good news.
+The Education Act requires a board to make most of its meetings public.
+The board of trustees can achieve the collective aim of promoting public understanding of and confidence in the school system by encouraging attendance at board meetings and highlighting the issues that will be discussed.
+The board can be proactive in letting the community know if something particularly important or controversial is coming up through a variety of communication means.
+It can make background information available to the public and where appropriate, hold public information meetings.
+When the board proves itself to be a credible source for information about difficult issues, the public is more likely to listen when the board wants to share its good news.

-Beyond the public interactions available through board meetings, the board can build more sustained relationships with the community through inviting their membership on school councils, parent involvement committees and encouraging dialogue through formal liaison and advisory groups.
+Beyond the public interactions available through board meetings, the board can build more sustained relationships with the community through inviting their membership on school councils, parent involvement committees and encouraging dialogue through formal liaison and advisory groups, such as the Special Education Advisory Committee.

-In their relationship and in their communications with the public, the board should always strive to be:
+In its relationship and its communications with the public, the board should always be:

 All board constituents need and have a right to know about what children are learning and how well they are learning.
 They also have a right to know how their tax dollars are being spent and a right to participate in discussions on the allocation of education resources in their community.

-Individual board members may be very knowledgeable about the profile of their particular community.
+Individual trustees may be very knowledgeable about the profile of their particular community.
 However, to be effective as a contributing decision-maker at the board table, it is important to have a broad perspective on the issues that affect the entire public within the collective board’s jurisdiction, such as demographic information, knowledge of issues affecting the local economy, or the views of employers about what students need to know.
-This information has a bearing on the development of policies and the creation of multi-year strategic plans.
-It is important in helping the board to reach out to its public and to establish authentic relationships with its communities.
+This information has a bearing on the development of policies and the creation of the multi-year strategic plan.
+It is important in helping the board to communicate and establish authentic relationships with diverse community groups, and remain accountable.